shaneholloman/voice-keyboard-linux/README.md

 # Voice Keyboard

-A Rust-based voice-controlled keyboard that converts speech to text and types it into any application.
+A voice-controlled Linux virtual keyboard that converts speech to text and types it into any application.

+As a result of directly targeting Linux as a driver, this works with all Linux applications.

 ## Features

 - **Voice-to-Text**: Real-time speech recognition using WebSocket STT services
 - **Virtual Keyboard**: Creates a virtual input device that works with all applications
-- **Privilege Dropping**: Secure privilege management - starts as root to create virtual keyboard, then drops to user privileges for audio access
-- **Cross-Platform Audio**: Works with PipeWire, PulseAudio, and ALSA
-- **Real-time Processing**: Low-latency audio streaming and transcription
+- **Incremental Typing**: Smart transcript updates with minimal backspacing for real-time corrections

 ## Architecture